Techniques as demonstrated at Oklahoma City Workshop

 Pectoralis minor is a major player when it comes to bad posture, subacromial impingement and neurogenic thoracic outlet.
 Some believe that pectoral overactivity results from prolonged (flexion-addicted) sitting or working with arms out in front of the body.
-I tend to agree, but also feel that much of the chest wall tightness therapists palpate results from CNS protective guarding and reflex spasm due to tension, nerve compression, altered joint neurology, and athletic overuse syndromes.
+I tend to agree, but also feel that much of the chest wall tightness therapists palpate results from central nervous system (CNS) protective guarding and reflex spasm due to tension, nerve compression, altered joint neurology, and athletic overuse syndromes.

 Nerve compression from joint alteration anywhere along the brachial plexus’ course may cause the brain to reflexively “splint” anterior chest wall tissues in an attempt to prevent further perceived neural insult.
 Accompanying dural membrane irritation can set the stage for pain-spasm-pain cycles or, in the early stages, the client may only experience symptoms such as shortness of breath, emotional distress, and restricted glenohumeral mobility …with no pain at all.

-Also assess using the “Floor Angel” position with client lying supine, humerus abducted and elbows flexed to 90 degrees (Fig 1).
+Also assess using the “Floor Angel” position with client lying supine, humerus abducted and elbows flexed to 90 degrees (Image 1.).
 Ask the client to externally rotate his arms and slowly extend over his head.
 Tight pecs will not allow the client’s shoulders to lie flat against the therapy table during this maneuver, and they may experience anterior glenohumeral pain.
-To reduce the pain and relax the overactive chest wall musculature, I use Pain Exposure Techniques.
-The goal of PET is to try and get the client’s brain to associate slow, precise graded exposure stretching movements with security instead of pain.
+To reduce the pain and relax the overactive chest wall musculature, I use Graded Exposure Stretching techniques.
+The goal is to try and get the client’s brain to associate slow, precise movements with security instead of pain.

 GOAL: Create brachial plexus space

 ACTION: Bilateral elbow pec release

 - Therapist’s elbows hook pec fascia and move tissue laterally to open up front line